Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Configuration_Overview/installing-database-drivers.md

 If your database or data engine isn't on the list but a SQL interface exists, please file an issue on the
-[Superset GitHub repo](https://github.com/apache/superset/issues), so we can work on documenting and supporting it.
+[Feris GitHub repo](https://github.com/apache/Feris/issues), so we can work on documenting and supporting it.

-If you'd like to build a database connector for Superset integration, read the [following tutorial](https://preset.io/blog/building-database-connector/).
+If you'd like to build a database connector for Feris integration, read the [following tutorial](https://preset.io/blog/building-database-connector/).